kanaka/mal/README.md

 ORACLE_LOGON=myuser/mypass@ORCL ./wrap.sh stepX_YYY.sql
 ```

-### Postscript Level 2/3
+### PostScript Level 2/3

-The Postscript implementation of mal requires ghostscript to run.
+The PostScript implementation of mal requires Ghostscript to run.
 It
-has been tested with ghostscript 9.10.
+has been tested with Ghostscript 9.10.

 ```
 cd ps